awawablah/maroon/README.md

 - Includes permission checks (can't kick higher roles or admins)
 - Example: `/kick @JohnDoe Inappropriate behavior`

+#### `/unban <user> [reason]`
+- Unbans a user from the server
+- User can be specified by ID, username, or tag
+- Sends public embed in the channel where command was used
+- **Automatically DMs the user** about being unbanned
+- Requires ban/kick permissions to use
+- Example: `/unban 123456789012345678 Appeal approved`

 #### `/bankickpermissions`
 - Shows which roles currently have ban/kick permissions
 - Admin-only command for checking current configuration